o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-files.md

 toc: true
 ---

 A **resource mapping file** is a JSON file that provides a map of **lookup names** to a collection of **attributes** about AWS resources.
 O3DE runtimes can query the mapping file to easily find and utilize AWS resources.
-Usually different deployments, and consequently different mappings, are used for game development and for the released version of a game.
+Typically, a project under development will use a different deployment, and therefore a different mapping file, than the released version of the project.

 A mapping file contains one or more resource entries and a set of global attributes.